-With an HSA option, you will pay 100% of the cost of covered services until you meet your annual deductible for any non-preventive care.
+With an HSA option, you will pay 100% of the cost of covered services until you meet your annual deductible (except for preventive care and all telehealth services).
 Also, you need to meet your annual deductible before copays for prescription drug and the in-store clinics apply.
-The same is true for telehealth services incurred prior to April 1, 2023, but not telehealth services incurred after that date and through the end of 2024.
 After you meet the annual deductible, you pay a portion of the cost-known as "coinsurance" or "copay".